 "Yes.
 Commander Simmons came up with the idea of using it for flight training of new recruits until we can get some parts to repair its weapon systems.
 Tell the little chap to move the ship to the third takeoff position.
 There's some new Calamari pilot waiting to fly it.
 Hurry up, now.
 Maybe we can squeeze in a few hands of sabacc before the next flight check," grinned Mike, as he began unhooking the other R2 units.

-Stubbs winced, recalling their last hand of sabacc, which had cost him a week's pay.
+Stubbs winced, recalling their last hand which had cost him a week's pay.
 "Come on, pal, your pilot's waiting for you," he told one of the R2 units, who seemed to be already recharged and ready to go.
 The Imperial droid chirped contentedly as it headed for the ship.

 "Y'know, for a guy who likes his Uvena whiskey, he sure can't handle much else," commented Greywolf.

 "His physiology is different from ours, but Twi'leks can process alcohol like humans.
 I think he's just highly allergic to the contaminants in the drink.
 He should stick to that Uvena stuff, or maybe vodka, which has almost no contaminants," mused Mynock, the local Xenobiology expert.

 "You're probably right.
 His lekku do seem swollen..." added Greywolf, inspecting Faus'tus' head appendages.